aip-dev/aip.dev/aip/general/0158/aip.md

     chooses an appropriate default, which the API **should** document.
 The API **must not** return an error.
-  - If the user specifies `max_page_size` greater than the maximum permitted by the API, the API **should** coerce down to the maximum permitted page size.
+  - If the user specifies `max_page_size` greater than the maximum permitted by the service, the service **should** coerce down to the maximum permitted page size.
   - If the user specifies a negative value for `max_page_size`, the API **must** return a `400 Bad Request` error.
+  - The service **should** the number of results requested, unless the end of the collection is reached.
-  - The API **may** return fewer results than the number requested (including zero results), even if not at the end of the collection.
+    - However, occasionally this is infeasible, especially within expected time limits.
+In these cases, the service **may** return fewer results than the number requested (including zero results), even if not at the end of the collection.
 - Request definitions for collections **should** define a `string page_token` field, allowing users to advance to the next page in the collection.
   - If the user changes the `max_page_size` in a request for subsequent pages,